achapman77/linktolearn/content/site-data/clients.md

 ---
+section_title: Our Clients
+section_subtitle: It has been an honor to provide training solutions for hundreds of members across DoD and Civilian emergency medical teams.
+We are humbled to see interest in Link to Learn's solutions spread so rapidly and appreciate all their collaborative support and ideas.
 clients:
   - description: AFWERX is a United States Air Force program with the goal of fostering a culture of innovation within the service.
 Encompassing a